alpico/distribution/linux/README.md

 `mv` needs whooping 140k.
 Storing and executing such large files leads to unnecessary disk and CPU overhead.

-To show that these overheads are not essence but accidential we aim to to reduce the binary size of these tools by at least an order of magnitude without loosing much on the performance side.
+To show that these overheads are not essence but accidental we aim to to reduce the binary size of these tools by at least an order of magnitude without losing much on the performance side.

 | Name   | Bytes | Description             | Announcement |
 | :----- | :--- | :---------------------- | :--- |